-The last option I’d mention is that you can take advantage of some hosting company’s generous refund policies:
+The last option I’d mention is that you can take advantage of a web hosting refund policy:

-Pick your web host, purchase, install free WordPress software, and build your WordPress site.
+Pick your web host, purchase, and install free WordPress software, and build your WordPress site.

 Unlike other platforms, WordPress does make it simple to export and move.